brooksphilip/brooksphilip.github.io/_posts/2025-11-24-Scanner-Comparison.md

 - False negatives are worse than false positives
 - Supply chain verification is critical

-**Your takeaway:** Never rely solely on Trivy for images where the package database might be removed.
+**My takeaway:** Never rely solely on Trivy for images where the package database might be removed.
 Always validate with Grype or a similar tool that does binary analysis.